-When I envision my time in Africa, I see the vast rolling savannah of Masai Mara dominated by endless grassy plains.
+When I envision my time in Kenya, Africa, I see the vast rolling savannah of Maasai Mara dominated by endless grassy plains.
 I see the Great Rift Valley and the wildlife activities surrounding Mara River.
-I picture the ever so beautiful Oldoinyio Escarpment where survival is a constant daily battle among the wildlife in that area.
-I have created so many unforgettable memories that I was able to bring home with me.
-Memories of zebras and wildebeests crossing the dangerous migratory path of the Mara River or cheetahs ducking down in long grasses targeting their prey about to start their game of chase and survival.
-I have also gathered a great experience during my recent Masai Mara safari which I will share here.
+During my safari trip, I have gathered so many unforgettable memories that I was able to bring home with me the memories of zebras and wildebeests crossing the dangerous migratory path of the Mara River.
+The view of cheetahs down in long grasses targeting their prey about to start their game of chase and survival.
+I have also gathered a great experience during my recent Masai Mara safari, which I will share here.

-The favorable climate of Masai Mara in south-western Kenya is ideal for year-round game viewing.
-The temperatures during the day is comfortable while the nights are much cooler.
-Rainfall affects vegetation and water resources therefore resources like these affect wildlife movement and concentration to a great extent.
-When water and vegetation is scarce, wildlife travel from the deep interior hideouts to more open areas in search of food and also gather around the last remaining water sources like at Mara River, Sand and Talek River.
-These conditions makes it the best time for safari game viewing in Masai Mara.
-During this time, there is a greater wildlife visibility in the savannah with minimum tracking time.
+The favorable climate of Masai Mara in southwestern Kenya is ideal for year-round game viewing.
+The daytime temperatures are comfortable, while the nights are much cooler.
+Rainfall affects vegetation and water resources.
+Therefore, resources like these affect wildlife movement and concentration to a great extent.
+When water and vegetation are scarce, wildlife travel from the deep interior hideouts to more open areas in search of food and gather around the last remaining water sources like Mara River, Sand, and Talek River.
+These conditions make it the best time for safari game viewing in Masai Mara.
+During this time, there is greater wildlife visibility in the savannah with the lowest tracking time.
 Moreover, roads and trails are more favorable to vehicles.

-The long cool-dry season from July to October is considered to be the best time of the year to visit Masai Mara for Safari also insects like mosquitoes are less during the day season.
-June to August – The average daytime temperature is 77º F (25º C) and the nighttime lows are around 50º F (10º C).
-September to May – The average daytime temperature is from 79º F (26º C) to 82º F (28º C) and temperatures drop at night to 55º F (13º C)
+The long cool-dry season from July to October is considered to be the best time of the year to visit Masai Mara for a Safari.
+Also, insects like mosquitoes are less during the dry season.
+June to August – The average daytime temperature is 77º F (25º C), and the nighttime lows are around 50º F (10º C).
+September to May – The average daytime temperature is from 79º F (26º C) to 82º F (28º C), and temperatures drop at night to 55º F (13º C)

-During my three unforgettable days on my safari trip to Masai Mara, I gained a once in a lifetime experience.
+During my three unforgettable days on my safari trip to Maasai Mara, I gained a once-in-a-lifetime experience.
 Here is my itinerary in a nutshell:

-AT 7:30 am my tour guide driver picked me up from my Nairobi hotel and departed for Masai Mara.
-While driving through the mountains, we stopped at the view point of Great Rift Valley.
-We made another stop in the town of Narok for lunch at the Seasons Hotel.
-Finally, around late afternoon after about 7 hours of driving, we arrived at Rhino Tourist Tented Camp in Masai Mara where I stayed two nights.
+AT 7:30 am, my tour guide driver picked me up from my Nairobi hotel and departed for Masai Mara.
+While driving through the mountains, we stopped at the viewpoint of the Great Rift Valley.
+Then, we made another stop in Narok town for lunch at the Seasons Hotel.
+Finally, around late afternoon after about 7 hours of driving, we arrived at Rhino Tourist Tented Camp in Masai Mara, where I stayed two nights.

 We entered the Masai Mara National Reserve (the entrance fee for foreigners is US$ 80 if your accommodation is outside the park) for an exciting evening game drive.
 It was an incredible experience.